What is Rhinoplasty: How It Works, Types, Safety and Side Effects

 How Rhinoplasty Works

-Rhinoplasty can make a new shape for your nose or correct breathing issues with several procedures.
+Rhinoplasty surgery can make a new shape for your nose or correct breathing issues with several procedures.
 There have been several advancements in nose job surgeries in recent years to reduce pain and improve recovery times.

 This surgical procedure opens the nose and provides your surgeon with as much access as possible to the nasal region.
 The surgeon will make the incision under the nose between your nostrils to help him access the cartilage and nasal bone during the procedure.

-A deviated septum is usually treated with a septoplasty; this is where the middle of the septum goes to one side or is off-center.
+A deviated septum is usually treated with a septoplasty; this is where the middle of the nasal septum goes to one side or is off-center.

 Open rhinoplasty may also involve breaking nasal bones to give them a new shape.